cilium/cilium/Documentation/policy/index.rst

   method does not automatically distribute policies to all agents.
 It is in the responsibility of the user to import the policy in all required agents.

-.. versionadded:: future
-   Use of the `KVstore to distribute security policies <https://github.com/cilium/cilium/issues/3554>`_ is on the roadmap but has not been implemented yet.

 .. toctree::
    :maxdepth: 1
    :glob: